 3. Lime Juice and Brown Sugar

-Speaking of the sour flavor, I cannot mention lime juice.
-But as lime juice is too sour to replace tamarind paste, you should add some brown sugar into the lime juice before using them to substitute tamarind paste.
+Speaking of the sour flavor, I cannot fail to mention lime juice.ut as lime juice is too sour to replace tamarind paste, you should add some brown sugar into the lime juice before using them to substitute tamarind paste.

 Though the balance of sweet and sour flavor from lime juice and sugar cannot taste exactly the same as tamarind paste, it can work well in many dishes in a pinch with a ratio of 1:1 as well.